seablaze/ABOUT_US/copyrights/README.md

-This folder contains all the copyright formats used by Seablaze Studio Design Global
+This folder contains all the copyright formats and information used by Seablaze Studio Design Global.